France striving to stop Central African Republic split, Hollande says

 BEYOND BANGUI

-Despite improved security in Bangui since the French troops arrived, the Red Cross said more than 10 people had been killed in the capital this week, with some bodies found mutilated, with their genitals stuffed into their mouths.
+Hollande said that the situation in Bangui had "significantly improved" since French troops arrived, echoing the observations of some aid workers.

-"Admittedly much remains to be done," interim President Catherine Samba-Panza said after a meeting with Hollande and Muslim and Christian leaders.
+But the Red Cross said on Friday that more than 10 people had been killed in the capital this week, adding that some bodies had been mutilated, with their genitals stuffed into their mouths.

-"But we know, thanks to your intervention, thanks to France's support, a certain number of instruments were employed by the United Nations Security Council which today are mobilising the entire international community," she said.
+The next phase of the French operation, named Sangaris after a local butterfly, will be to deploy roughly half of its troops beyond the capital, according to a presidential source.

-Secretary General Ban Ki-moon is expected to report next week on the possibility of transforming MISCA into a U.N. mission, a move supported by Amnesty International.
+As well as the northeast, that would also include a key supply route into Cameroon.

-"Current efforts to tackle the crisis are far from adequate and the new U.N. mission must have the capability to tackle this crisis," said Amnesty's Africa Director Netsanet Belay.
+Medical charity Doctors Without Borders, (MSF) said more than 8,000 refugees had arrived in southern Chad since late January.

 Amy Martin, head of the U.N.
-Office for the Coordination of Humanitarian Affairs in Bangui, said there had been clashes in Kaga-Bandoro, about 200 km (120 miles) north of the capital, earlier this week.
+Office for the Coordination of Humanitarian Affairs, said there had been clashes in Kaga-Bandoro, about 200 km (120 miles) north of Bangui, earlier this week.

 "The anti-balaka have been following the Muslims and monitoring their positions and try to attack them as they move," she said.